IbrahemAbuShqair/ForwardAndReverseStarDeltaStarter/README.md

 # ForwardAndReversStarDeltaStarter
-in this simple project we connect the motor in autocad electrical to run in forward and reverse direction
+in this simple project we connect the motor in AutoCAD Electrical to implement in forward and reverse direction